TimothyBunker/SignalAccumulativeModel/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [Apache 2.0 License](LICENSE).
 Feel free to modify and distribute under these terms.